kodaein/Everyone-s-Deeplearnig/README.md

 # Everyone-s-Deeplearnig

 ### Summary
-this is my coding study dally record.
+this is my coding study journal.

-I read a book of everyone's deeplearning and summary important content.
+I read Everyone's Deeplearning and organized the important content.

-it discuss how we can start deeplearning and develop coding skills.
+It discuss how we can start deeplearning and develop coding skills.